supercharge/docs/packages/sttp.md

 ### Request Data
 It’s common to send data with your requests when making requests.
-For example, you may attach query parameters to a `GET` request.
+For example, you may attach query parameters to a `GET` request or a payload to a `POST` request.

 #### Sending Request Payloads